bigbelly-nj/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. New Owner <br>
 changes the owner of the the hello file
 4. Hello <br>
-cretes an empty file called hello
+creates an empty file called hello
+5. Execute <br>
+adds execute permission to the owner of the file hello